MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 ## Create a view for imported configuration items

-You can use the following procedures in Service Manager to create a view for imported Microsoft SQL Server database configuration items and then view the items in a dynamically generated form.
+You can use the following procedures in Service Manager to:

+- Create a view for imported Microsoft SQL Server database configuration items
+- View the items in a dynamically generated form

 You can view and edit items that were imported from a System Center Operations Manager configuration item (CI) connector.
 However, Service Manager doesn't have system-defined views or forms for some items.
 For example, Service Manager doesn't have a defined view for SQL Server databases, so you must manually create a view to see these configuration items.
 Although Service Manager doesn't have a predefined form for SQL Server databases or for many other objects that you might have imported, you can still view any configuration item in a dynamically generated form (if you created a view for those items).